 Suggestion: Create a memorable Web address for unique content areas of your website using subdomains.
 For example, you could create a subdomain for your blog or online store accessible through blog.domain.com or eshop.domain.com.

+Wondering how to get a domain and hosting?
+We have a detailed guide for you.
 Do you like this article or have any question?
 Let us know in the comments below.